cburki/docker-sshd/README.md

 You can configure the SSH root password and authorized key with the following environment variables.

  - SSH_PASSWORD : The root password.
- - SSH_AUTHORIZED_KEYS : A key that will be added to the authorized key file of the root user.
+ - SSH_AUTHORIZED_KEY : A key that will be added to the authorized key file of the root user.

 Run the image